 Although these studies have begun to provide some insight into the neural basis of individual differences in reading comprehension, they have focused on word- or sentence-level processing.
 The current paper aims to examine individual differences in functional neural activation during spoken and written word and text processing, making it the first fMRI study to directly compare both modality and processing level in relation to comprehension ability.
 Another innovation of the current study is the use of a naturalistic reading and listening paradigm.

 Naturalistic reading and story listening paradigms have recently been adopted across a number of studies to explore the neural circuitry for comprehension.
 For example, Wehbe and colleagues (2014) measured brain activity while participants read a chapter from Harry Potter and the Sorcerer’s Stone and coded various story properties such as characters, parts of speech, and word length.
-Using a machine learning approach, they were able to predict brain activation from these story properties and identify networks specific to semantic processing, syntactic processing, the physical motion of story characters, and the presence of dialog [Wehbe et al., 2014](Wehbe et al., 2014).
+Using a machine learning approach, they were able to predict brain activation from these story properties and identify networks specific to semantic processing, syntactic processing, the physical motion of story characters, and the presence of dialog [Wehbe et al., 2014].
 Using a similar approach, Hale, Lutz, Luh, and Brennan (2015) measured functional neural activation while participants passively listened to an excerpt from Lewis Caroll’s Alice’s Adventures in Wonderland and found that syntactic properties of the stimulus (measured as node counts), accounted for significant variance in the time course of activation in the anterior temporal lobe over and above simple word probability [Hale et al., 2015].
 In another study, Moss and Schunn (2015) manipulated the instructions for strategy use during naturalistic text reading and found that functional connectivity between networks important for maintaining coherence and those involved in cognitive control varied as a function of the type of strategy use [Moss and Schunn, 2015].
-Further, Bonhage, Mueller, Friederici, and Fiebach (2015) integrated on-line timing information from eyetracking with fMRI during a naturalistic text-reading task.
+Another study integrated on-line timing information from eyetracking with fMRI during a naturalistic text-reading task.
 They identified a network of language-relevant cortical and subcortical regions involved in on-line word category prediction, including STG, IFG and the basal ganglia [Bonhage et al., 2015].
 Finally, Wang and colleagues (2015) compared functional activation during naturalistic text reading as well as single word processing during lexical decision.
 Findings revealed activation in superior temporal sulcus, supramarginal gyrus, and angular gyrus during naturalistic reading but deactivation in these same regions during word reading/lexical decision.
 Conversely, activation was greater for lexical decision in regions such as bilateral insula and postcentral gyrus, although it is unclear how much the active nature of the lexical decision task drove these differences [Wang et al., 2015].
 Thus, the findings of Wang and colleagues provides a good comparison of naturalistic and task designs.